 The former capital of Pakistan, Karachi is the most populous city in the country and the third most populous in the world.
 Before it was Karachi, the place was called Kolachi, a small village on the Arabian Sea.
 Kolachi was the surname of the founding fisher-woman, Lady Kolachi, according to local lore.
 The transformation from a small village into one of the world’s major commercial hubs is an amazing story.
 This blog post explores some of the maps that illustrate Karachi’s titanic growth.

 Kolachi was established in 1729 by the Talpur, a Sindh-speaking tribe.
-In 1800, the village caught the attention of the British East India Company.
-The British received permission from local authorities to build a factory there.
-They valued the presence of a natural harbor and commercial development soon followed.
-In 1838, the British East India Company captured the city, which was then annexed to British India several years later.
-Under British colonization, Karachi was divided into “white” living areas for Europeans and “black” for native inhabitants.
-Karachi’s harbor and humble beginnings can be seen in this portion of an 1854 British survey map titled Karachi Harbour.
+In 1800, the village caught the attention of the British East India Company, which received permission from local authorities to build a factory.
+The British East India Company seized the city in 1838, and it was eventually placed under the control of the British crown.
+Karachi’s harbor and humble beginnings can be seen in this portion of an 1854 British survey map, which is shown below.

-Karachi’s role as a seaport was vital to its economy and its wharves and related support yards were frequently expanded and updated.
-In 1920, the Karachi Port Trust published a General Plan of Jetties and Yards.
-It illustrated plans for expanding the “West Wharf” by means of land reclamation.
-From 1916 to 1920, some 144 acres were reclaimed from the sea in three stages, which are represented in the map by pink with black backslashes (1916), white with black forward slashes (1919), and white with short, black forward slashes (1920).
+Karachi’s seaport was vital to its economy, but by the early twentieth century, it lacked enough land.
+In 1920, the Karachi Port Trust published a General Plan of Jetties and Yards, which illustrated plans for expanding the “West Wharf” by means of land reclamation.
+From 1916 to 1920, land was reclaimed in three stages, which are represented on the map by pink with black backslashes (1916), white with black forward slashes (1919), and white with short, black forward slashes (1920).
+The amount of the reclaimed land is listed under “Note” on the map below.

 In 1947, British colonial rule ended in India and the region was partitioned into the sovereign states of India and Pakistan.
 The Embassy of Pakistan donated the political map, shown below, to the Library of Congress.
 The map is colored in green and white, the colors of Pakistan’s flag, and the legend provides information about the total area of land, population, and principal ports.

-Karachi served as the capital of Pakistan until 1960, when it was replaced by Islamabad.
+Karachi served as the capital of Pakistan until 1960, when the seat of national government moved to Islamabad.
 The Pakistani government believed the relocation of the capital would help spur development in the northern parts of the country.
 The map detail below, from a 1959 Army Map Service depiction, scaled at 1:250,000, shows the Karachi region in its final year as the national capital.
 Since this time, Karachi’s population has boomed from about 2 million people in 1961 (in Karachi proper) to almost 15 million people today.